China's Xi meets with Vietnamese PM on second day of visit to shore up ties

 Xi also met with Vietnamese Prime Minister Pham Minh Chinh and President Vo Van Thuong on Wednesday and will end his trip after meeting with young Vietnamese and Chinese scholars.

+Vietnam and China agreed to exchange prisoners, though there were few details made public on that agreement.
+The two also renewed the expired 2020 agreement to jointly patrol the Gulf of Tonkin which lies between China's southern island province of Hainan and the northeastern coast of Vietnam, local media reported.

+In addition, the two signed an agreement to cooperate on railway projects.

-Vietnam and China already have robust ties, but they also have significant points of difference, primarily over territorial claims over islands in the South China Sea.
+Vietnam and China already have robust ties, but they also have significant points of difference, primarily over territorial claims over islands in the South China Sea, a flashpoint in Asia that has put the US and China on a collision course.
+China claims virtually the entire strategic waterway, but the Philippines, Vietnam, Malaysia, Brunei and Taiwan have also pressed their separate claims.

-China has been Vietnam's largest trading partner for several years, with a bilateral trade turnover of USD 175.6 billion in 2022.
-Imports from China, including crucial inputs for Vietnam's manufacturing sector, make up 67 per cent, according to Vietnam customs data cited by Vietnamese state media.
+China has been Vietnam's largest trading partner for several years, with a bilateral trade turnover of $175.6 billion in 2022.
+Imports from China, including crucial inputs for Vietnam's manufacturing sector, make up 67%, according to Vietnam customs data cited by Vietnamese state media.